 All puppies are registered with the American Kennel Club and registered names chosen by RHK.
 We are members in good standing with the American Kennel Club and United Schutzhund Clubs of America.

 Deposits are considered payments.
-RHK does not provide cash refunds.
-Payments may be transferred to another litter or training classes.
+RHK does not provide refunds.
+Payments may be transferred to another litter, older pup in training, trained adult, or training programs.
+If a client refuses these options, there are still no refunds.
+At our discretion we may issue a transferable gift certificate good as long as the transferee meets our criteria and as long as original client remains in good standing with us.
 A pup is reserved prior to whelp once payment for the pup is received and the RHK Pre Choice Agreement is completed and signed.
 Reservations are on a first payment received basis.
 Once pups are older than 10 weeks, they are micro chipped, have completed their 2nd vet visit then we start the selection process and match them to the new owners who have paid.
 Once the match has been selected then the RHK Transfer of Ownership is filled out and signed.

 There is no difference in prices between types, color or sex or working ability of dogs selected.
 Prices are determined by the size of the litter and how long the pup or dog has been in training.